- Rapid Reference 🚀

 - Aminoglycosides (OR 1.2)

 - A few comments:

-- Macrolides and tetracyclines have very low risk, making them good choices for COPD exacerbation (where a broad spectrum antibiotic isn't needed).
+- Macrolides and tetracyclines have very low risk, making them excellent choices when appropriate.

 - Piperacillin-tazobactam has the lowest C. difficile rate of any broad-spectrum antibiotic.
-Shortage of piperacillin-tazobactam has been associated with doubling the rate of C. difficile (Alston 2004).
+This explains why a shortage of piperacillin-tazobactam has been associated with doubling the rate of C. difficile.(14963072)

 #3. excellent hygiene

 - One meaning of “first do no harm” is to try to avoid C. difficile transmission.

 - C. difficile spores aren't sterilized by ethanol-based hand cleansers.
 Better approaches include the use of gloves and traditional hand-washing.

 - Any clothing that isn't laundered daily can transmit C. difficile spores (e.g. white coats, ties, vests).
 Ideally, all external clothing in the ICU should be hospital-issued and cleaned daily (e.g. scrubs and anesthesia “warm-up” jackets).